phillycocoa/website/content/meeting-agenda.md

 ---
 type: page
-title: August Meeting Agenda
+title: September Meeting Agenda
 ---

-# August Meeting Agenda
+# September Meeting Agenda

-The next [Philly CocoaHeads][PC] meeting will be **Thursday, August 10th from 6:30pm - 9:00pm** at [IndyHall, on the 3rd floor of the Colonial Penn Building at 4th and Market][IndyHall].
+The next [Philly CocoaHeads][PC] meeting will be **Thursday, September 14th from 6:30pm - 9:00pm** at [IndyHall][IndyHall], located at 4th and Market (the 3rd floor of the Colonial Penn Building).
 After meeting drinks will commence at [National Mechanics][NationalMechanics] at 22 South 3rd Street.

 [PC]:http://phillycocoa.org
 [IndyHall]:https://www.indyhall.org/